Lobethal-Lutheran-School/LLS-STEM-Runner/sprite_tools/README.md

 to see the sprite rotated 90 degrees CCW in ASCII, along with existing sprites in sprites_test.h

+ASCII sprite text saves as something.asc can be converted to a pgm bitmap with

+asciitopgm height width something.asc > something.pgm

+which can then be opened with the gimp

 Background:

 the sprites are encoded as 8 pixel vertical stripes, going from left to right